Juveniles with alcohol

 Alex Coleman, 19, of Redding was taken to the hospital.

 On Wednesday, May 9 at 11:27 a.m., police responded to a one-car motor vehicle accident where the driver of a vehicle lost control on a curve, struck an embankment and rolled over.

-The driver, Victoria Anderson, 19, of Redding and her passenger were both taken to the hospital with non-life-threatening injuries.
+The driver, from Redding, and her passenger were both taken to the hospital with non-life-threatening injuries.